CSCfi/csc-user-guide/docs/cloud/tutorials/integrating-external-services.md

 # Integrating External Services

-Kubernetes, and by extension OpenShift OKd, gives a lot of flexibility regarding network use cases.
+Kubernetes, and by extension OpenShift OKD, gives a lot of flexibility regarding network use cases.
 One of the uses cases is the one that allows to use external services, like databases, transparently in a OpenShift project.
 Other of the use cases would be to to have a network proxy between OpenShift installations.
 This could be used as a temporal to ease migration periods.

 ![Proxy between clusters](../img/proxy.drawio.svg)